CApotheosis/learning_path_d2/learning/git/git_basics.md

 Tell about forking and working with between different repositories.
 ```
-`git help` and it's usage.
+Tell about `git help` and it's usage.

-In previous versions of version control system

 ## 1. Getting started
 Git levels: